gg-net/dwoss/src/main/markdown/overview.md

  - Choice of multiple data sources
  - JDBC Exception on MySQL DBs but not on HSQLDBs
  - toString, xxxFormater and getName
+ - Sample Client Zip with launch4j and win32 jre8